amenzwa/pfd/README.md

 # STUDY

-When you study Okasaki's PFD, and indeed any mathematical inclined textbook, read it in at least three passes: scan, dive, and climb.
+When you study Okasaki's PFD, and indeed any mathematically inclined textbook, read it in at least three passes: scan, dive, and climb.

 First, *scan* the chapter.
 Pick up some key terms and concepts.
 Take in the figures.
 Do not worry about understanding every concept you encounter; just collect the key phrases.